pimbrouwers/Danom/README.md

 ## Integrations

-Since Danom introduces types that are most commonly found in your model and business logic layers, it is integrated with other libraries to provide a seamless experience when build applications.
+Since Danom introduces types that are most commonly found in your model and business logic layers, external integrations are not only inevitable but required to provide a seamless experience when build applications.

 ### Fluent Validation Integration